darrenldl/blockyarchive/README.md

 The design of the readable rate in progress report text is copied from Arch Linux pacman's progress bar design.

 The design of block set interleaving arrangement in RS enabled versions is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html).
-The interleaving provides resilience against burst sector errors.
+The interleaving provides resistance against burst sector errors.

 ## License